 In addition, this new 20H1 update, when opening the Windows Ink Workspace, you’ll notice a new interface, which is significantly smaller, and Windows 10 is now converging the whiteboarding experiences with a new direct link to the Microsoft Whiteboard app.

 Also, users without a first party backup solution will now see a friendly reminder to consider setting up a backup option that is included with Windows 10.
 (If you’d prefer to turn this off, there is an option in the notification.)

 What’s new with Settings experience on Windows 10 May 2020 Update

 In addition to new features and change, Windows 10 version 2003 is also adding improvements to the Settings experience, including a updated header in the homepage, which instead of showing status and connected services, after a feature update, it’ll display a “Get even more out of Windows” message with an option to set up OneDrive, link your phone, enable Timeline, and more.

 This is the wizard to finish setting up Windows 10 when you click the Let’s go button.

 Starting with version 2003, the App Volume and devices preferences in the Settings app is getting interface tweaks to make the experience a little more usable.

 Notifications & actions

-In the Notifications & actions page, Windows 10 is adding some new changes, including an option to mute all notifications with a new top-level option in “Notifications” section, and you can now sort the list by which apps most recently sent notifications to quickly find the apps and change its settings.
+In the Notifications & actions page, Windows 10 is adding some new changes, including an option to mute all notifications and an option to disable the post upgrade setup page under the “Notifications” section.
+Also, you can now sort the list by which apps most recently sent notifications to quickly find the apps and change its settings.